XRPLF/xrpl-dev-portal/content/concepts/tokens/non-fungible-token-transfers.md

----
-html: non-fungible-token-transfers.html
-parent: non-fungible-tokens.html
-blurb: Trading NFTokens in direct or brokered mode.
-filters:
- - include_code
-labels:
- - Non-fungible Tokens, NFTs
-status: not_enabled
----

 # Trading NFTokens on the XRP Ledger
 {% include '_snippets/nfts-disclaimer.md' %}

 You can transfer `NFToken` objects between accounts on the XRP Ledger.
 You can offer to buy or sell a `NFToken`, or accept offers from other accounts to buy a `NFToken` you own.
 You can even give away a `NFToken` by offering to sell it at a price of 0.
-All offers are created using [NFTokenCreateOffer transaction][].
+All offers are created using `NFTokenCreateOffer` transaction.

 ## Sell Offers